Repossession: United States

-When a provision of law requires when repossession takes place, the lien holder has a non-delegatable obligation not to cause a Breach of the Peace (which is synonymous with disturbing the peace) in performing the repossession or the repossession will be reversed, and the party ordering the repossession will be liable for damages (or the lienholder will be held responsible).
+When a provision of law requires that repossession takes place, the lien holder has a non-delegatable obligation not to cause a breach of the peace (which is synonymous with disturbing the peace) in performing the repossession or the repossession will be reversed, and the party ordering the repossession will be liable for damages (or the lienholder will be held responsible).
 This requirement not to breach the peace includes even if the breach is caused by the debtor objecting to or resisting the repossession.
 In MBank El Paso v.
 Sanchez (1992), 836 S.W.2d 151, where a repossession agent towed away a car even after the loanee locked herself in it, the court decided that this was an unlawful breach of the peace and declared the repossession invalid.
 The debtor was also awarded $1,200,000 in damages from the bank involved.
 Repossession also generally does not apply to real property.
 Real property is generally subject to a cause of action known as foreclosure.